TileDB-Inc/TileDB-Unit-Test-Arrays/Readme.md

 ```

 The test array builder will create a folder called `arrays` in the current working directory of where it is run.
 In the arrays folder will be a sub folder with the tiledb version.
-This can be copied to the top level arrays directory
+This can be copied to the top level directory
 and it will be used by TileDB for unit testing.